 Attending school is a requirement for all students.
-The entire staff at Glenbard East has a responsibility to hold students accountable in this area.
+The entire staff at Glenbard South has a responsibility to hold students accountable in this area.
 For this reason, we maintain the following intervention strategies related to attendance: (See Board Policy...6:310-R7)

-- Our student data management system, PowerSchool will provide daily attendance information for teachers, parents and administrators to view electronically. - Attendance staff will screen truancies daily and call home for any student who is three or more periods truant within any given day. - Whenever a student is truant from a class, the Deans' Office will contact the student to confirm the truancy.
-Truancies will be documented in PowerSchool and a letter to the student's parent will be generated. - Truancies (unexcused absence) will result in contact with the student, an attempt to call the student's parent, a letter sent to the parent and a consequence or intervention with the student. - After five (5) truancies and five (5) interventions for an individual course, a student may be denied credit for the course.
-Those who are denied credit will be referred to their guidance counselor to explore credit options. - Excessive excused See "Excessive Absences" - Truancy tickets may be issued by the Lombard and/or Glendale Heights Police Department. - Any student who has chronic attendance issues may be referred to the DuPage County truancy agency. - Glenbard East does not honor or recognize "Ditch Days."
+Our student data management system, PowerSchool will provide daily attendance information for teachers, parents and administrators to view electronically.
+Attendance staff will screen truancies daily and call home for any student who is three or more periods truant within any given day.

+Whenever a student is truant from a class, the Deans' office will contact the student the following day to confirm the truancy.
+Truancies will be documented in PowerSchool and a letter to the students' parent(s)/ guardian(s) will be generated.

+Each truancy (unexcused absence) there will be a contact with the student, an attempt to call the students' parent, a letter sent to the parent and a consequence or intervention with the student.
+After five truancies and five interventions for an individual course, a student may be denied credit for the course.
+Those who are denied credit will be referred to their guidance counselor to explore credit options.

+Excessive excused - See "Excessive Absences"

+Any student who has chronic attendance issues may be referred to the DuPage County truancy agency.
+Glenbard South does not honor or recognize "Ditch Days."

+PARTIAL DAY ATTENDANCE

-Partial Day Absences (Arriving Late/Leaving Early)
+(Arriving Late / Leaving Early)

 A student who arrives late to school must report to the Attendance Office.
-The student must bring a note from his or her parent(s)/guardian(s) stating the reason for late arrival.
+The student must bring a note from a parent(s)/guardian(s) stating the reason for late arrival.
 If a student is arriving late, the parent(s)/guardian(s) must phone the Attendance Office by 10:30 a.m. on the day of the late arrival.
-If a student needs to leave school early, he or she must bring a note from his or her parent(s)/guardian(s) to the Attendance Office prior to the beginning of school.
+If a student needs to leave school early, they must bring a note from a parent(s)/guardian(s) to the Attendance Office prior to the beginning of school.
 This note must state the reason for early dismissal and phone number of the parent(s)/guardian(s) so the Attendance Office can confirm the information.
-A pass will be issued to the student that will be presented to his or her teacher giving permission to leave class quietly for the appointment.
+A pass will be issued to the student that will be presented to the teacher giving permission to leave class quietly for the appointment.
 Upon returning to school the same day, the student must report to the Attendance Office before returning to class.
-A student returning to school from medical appointments must bring documentation from the medical office confirming his or her appointment to the Attendance Office.
+A student returning to school from medical appointments must bring documentation from the medical office confirming the appointment to the Attendance Office.